 More usually known as Dorchester Abbey, the Abbey Church of St Peter and St Paul is the parish church of Dorchester-on-Thames and is rich in history and heritage, art and culture.

-The Rector is the Revd Sue Booys, who is the Team Rector for six adjoining parishes within the Dorchester area.
+The rector is the Revd Canon Sue Booys, who is the team rector for six adjoining parishes within the Dorchester area.

-Dorchester-on-Thames is a small Oxfordshire village with just over 1000 inhabitants, located 8 miles south-east of Oxford.
+Dorchester-on-Thames is a small Oxfordshire village with just over 1,000 inhabitants, located eight miles south-east of Oxford.
 It has a lively and active congregation that seeks ‘to be an inclusive, lively and welcoming community sharing God’s love with all’.

 We aim to achieve this by:

 - Celebrating the presence of God through worship, music and art

 - Strengthening church and community life in the village

 - Welcoming and caring for all those who visit the Abbey